clevertree/relay/README.md

 This monorepo hosts the Relay Network reference implementation:
 - apps/server — Rust Relay Server that serves and commits files directly from a Git repository via a simple HTTP API.
 - apps/client — Tauri (Rust) + React + TypeScript + Tailwind desktop client.
-- apps/tracker — Next.js tracker that lists recent master peer sockets (already provided/deployed).
+- apps/tracker — Next.js tracker that stores peer sockets and the repositories/branches they serve (with branch HEAD commits).
 - crates/relay-lib — Shared Rust library with HTTP client helpers and bundled assets (OpenAPI, rules schema, default HTML template, 404 page).
 - crates/hooks — Rust crate used by Git hooks to validate repository rules and enforce insert constraints.

 What is the Relay API?

-The Relay API describes CRUD operations on any repository path while selecting a Git branch via header.
-It also includes POST /status for server metadata and capabilities.
-Certain file types (html, js) are blocked for security.
+The Relay API describes CRUD operations on any repository path while selecting a Git branch and repository subpath via headers/cookies/query.
+Discovery and capabilities are provided via the HTTP OPTIONS method (no `/status`).
+Certain file types (html, js) are blocked for writes.

 Repository rules (relay.yaml)

 - Each repository may contain a `relay.yaml` at its root describing what files are allowed to be inserted, the JSON Schema for `meta.json`, and a declarative database policy.
 - These rules are enforced only for new commits (existing files are not retroactively validated).
 - The JSON Schema for `relay.yaml` is bundled in `crates/relay-lib/assets/rules.schema.yaml` and exposed via the `relay_lib::assets` module for Rust.
-- The Relay server returns the parsed rules (as JSON) in `POST /status`, and honors the optional `indexFile` setting to suggest a default document.
+- The Relay server returns discovery data (capabilities, branches, repos, current selections) via `OPTIONS` and honors the optional `indexFile` setting when rendering index documents.
 - The commit hooks crate (`crates/hooks`) validates pushes using `relay.yaml` and rejects violations.
 - The rules `db` section enables fully declarative indexing and querying using SQLite.
 All SQL features are allowed.
 The system binds named params like `:branch`, `:path`, `:meta_dir`, `:meta_json`, and `:meta_<field>` for top-level meta fields.